bcgit/bc-lts-java/README.md

 ```

-## Finding library installation directory bc-libs
+## Finding library installation directory bc-jni-libs

 The module will take the value of the (LD_LIBRARY_PATH or the OS's equivalent) and break into substrings using a colon,
-each substring will be examined for containment of a sentinel ("bc-libs") string.
+each substring will be examined for containment of a sentinel ("bc-jni-libs") string.
 If this string is found then the
 module will select that path segment as the library installation location.

 The sentinel value can be changed using passing a parameter at start up eg ```-Dorg.bouncycastle.native.sentinel=new_value```